flyingpeakock/bwf/README.md

 Uses `xclip` to paste username into clipboard and password to primary selection.

+For wayland sessions it uses [`wl-copy`](https://man.archlinux.org/man/wl-copy.1)

+> wl-copy --clear and wl-copy --paste-once don't always interact well with clipboard managers that are overeager to preserve clipboard contents.

 The clipboard is emptied after 10s when working with passwords or one-time-passwords

 ## Preview

 By default no preview is shown, but can be toggled using `ctrl-p`.
 The options default to `hidden,wrap,60%` but can be overridden by variable `BWF_FZF_PREVIEW`.

-## Info

-For wayland sessions it uses [`wl-copy`](https://man.archlinux.org/man/wl-copy.1)

-> wl-copy --clear and wl-copy --paste-once don't always interact well with clipboard managers that are overeager to preserve clipboard contents.